 - • 6 crew members

-- • 7 nights cruise in a preferred category cabin
+- • 7 nights cruise in an airconditioned cabin with private ensuite

 - • Complimentary fresh fruit available daily

 - • Buffet breakfast daily and 6 lunches with three courses

 - • Professional English speaking guide for city tours of Korčula, Hvar, Split and Dubrovnik with transfer to Old Town

 - • Wireless headset system for sightseeing’s (City Tours)